Too Busy for the Full Read?

 Summary

-The Rogue RML-3WC is the best folding squat rack for most people, thanks to its build quality, features, and strong reputation.
+The Rogue RML-3WC is an excellent option, thanks to its build quality, features, and strong reputation.
 This rack has thousands of confirmed reviews, making it the most-reviewed wall-mounted rack on the market.
 With excellent user feedback and a strong brand behind it, you can buy this rack with confidence.

 The RML-3WC is built with 3×3 11-gauge steel, providing a 1,000+lb weight capacity.
 Like all Monster Lite racks from Rogue, this rack also includes 5/8″ hardware and Westside hole spacing.
 This is a common size for wall-mounted racks, which means it’s compatible with attachments from several outside companies.
 Then again, Rogue has one of the most comprehensive attachment catalogs in the industry.